Skip to content

 What plan design choices most influence after-tax cost?

-The biggest drivers are stop-loss attachment points (how much risk you retain), contract basis (claims timing), administrative fee structure, and whether your program returns any unused claims dollars.
-Two plans with similar “headline pricing” can have meaningfully different after-tax outcomes depending on these design choices.
+The biggest drivers of after-tax cost in a level-funded plan are the stop-loss attachment point selection, the contract basis structure, the administrative fee arrangement, and whether the program returns any unused claims dollars at year-end.
+Two plans with similar headline monthly pricing can have meaningfully different after-tax outcomes depending on how these design choices play out over the course of a plan year — and particularly over multiple plan years.

 Is level-funded always better than fully insured plans?